Justice Society of America: JSA All-Stars vol. 2 (2009–2011)

-An ongoing series titled JSA All-Stars debuted with a February 2010 cover date and should not be confused with the JSA: All Stars, a limited series published from July 2003 to February 2004.
+An ongoing series titled JSA All-Stars debuted with a February 2010 cover date (distinct from JSA: All Stars, a limited series published from July 2003 to February 2004).
 The series focused on a second team that formed after the JSA split.
 Calling themselves the "All-Stars", the group included more of the newer, younger members of the JSA.
 The roster consisted of: Magog, Damage, Power Girl, Hourman, Atom Smasher, Sand, Stargirl, Cyclone, Wildcat (Ton Bronson), Citizen Steel, Judomaster, King Chimera, Anna Fortune, and the A.I.
 Roxy, with Damage and Magog later being killed.

 DC cancelled JSA All-Stars with issue #18 (July 2011) because of the events of Flashpoint, the DC 2011 summer event.
 As a result of the title's cancellation, writer Marc Guggenheim had all of the All-Stars except Power Girl and Magog rejoin the JSA in Justice Society of America #49.

-DC Rebirth
+DC Rebirth (2011–2017)

 In the DC Universe Rebirth one-shot, Johnny Thunder is in a nursing home.
 He is trying to escape, but Kid Flash Wally West appears to Johnny trying to establish a link to return from the Speed Force.
 Johnny admits he threw away the magic pen containing Thunderbolt.
 In The Flash Rebirth series, the interaction between Pre-New 52 Wally West and New 52 Wally West triggers a disturbance in the Speed Force, which causes Barry to have a strange vision.
 In the vision, Barry sees Johnny Quick's Speed formula and Jay Garrick's Flash helmet.
 Johnny Thunder is seen again during the Button crossover, where he is on a roof shouting for his Thunderbolt and that it is his fault they lost the Justice Society.
 At the end of the crossover, it is revealed that the Pre-New 52 Jay Garrick was also stuck in the Speed Force, and Barry is able to momentarily free him.
 However, when Barry tries to secure him to the universe just as he did to Wally, Jay instead is transported back into the Speed Force in a blast of blue energy.